bbeng89/bbeng89.github.io/_drafts/articles/organize-your-life-with-a-bullet-journal.md

 Drilling down from the monthly log, we have the weekly and daily logs.
 Every Monday morning I open to the next page of my journal and break it up into sections for each day of the week.
 I then look at all my tasks for that week in the monthly log and fill them in on my weekly log.
 This is also a good time to assess the tasks you wrote on the right side of your monthly log that don't have a due date, but that you might be able to knock out that week.

-The weekly log is something that I didn't start out with, and isn't mentioned in the original bullet journal system, but I incorporated it once I realized that all kinds of things would pop up that needed to be scheduled during the week and I needed a little more space than the monthly log provided.
+I didn't start out using a weekly log, and isn't mentioned in the original bullet journal system, but I incorporated it once I realized that all kinds of things would pop up that needed to be scheduled during the week and I needed more space than the monthly log provided.

 ![weekly and daily log](/assets/img/articles/bullet-journal/9-week-daily-log.jpg)